 Playing board games with kids is a great pass time during summers.
 These summer activities for kids bring them to get big benefits out of this special family time.
 In addition to teaching them about teamwork, patience, and how to win and lose gracefully, board games can actually benefit kids’ brains and language development.

 As families of all ages gather together it is the perfect opportunity for grandchildren to learn more about their grandparents.
 Encourage your children to talk to their grandparents, ask questions, and share more about their lives.
 It is a meaningful way to pass along family history and traditions to the next generation.

-Depending on your child’s age and how comfortable they are with their grandparent, children may feel shy about starting a conversation or knowing what questions to ask.
-Help guide them by starting the conversation with your parent and engaging your child to ask their own questions.
+Depending on your child’s age and how comfortable they are with their grandparents, children may feel shy about starting a conversation or knowing what questions to ask.
+Help guide them by starting the conversation with your parents and engaging your child to ask their own questions.

 6. Public Speaking